the-timoye/us-immigrations-data-engineering/README.md

 ### THE PROBLEM (USE CASE)
 A company decides to analyse the US immigration database to check student immigrants.
 The following are examples of questions they need answers to through their analysis:
     - What are the age ranges of immigrant students? <br>
-    - How long do these immigrants stay in the US brfore departure? <br>
+    - How long do these immigrants stay in the US before departure? <br>
     - What is the ration of male to female immigrants for the available years? <br>
     - How many business men stay in the United State for more than 3 months> <br>
 The company would also like to have answers to questioins like: <br>